DoctorMcKay/steam-pics-api/README.md

 Data will be saved in the directory specified by the `OPENSHIFT_DATA_DIR` environment variable, or [node-steam-user](https://www.npmjs.com/package/steam-user)'s default platform-specific directory if not defined.

+# Public Installation

+I have an installation available on OpenShift at https://steampics-mckay.rhcloud.com. **I make no guarantees for the uptime of this service.**

 # API Usage

 ## Parameters